A terrifying amalgamation of bipedal creatures, fused together by alchemy or necromancy.

-Level: Upper Mid tier adventurers should be wary of this creature, fighting at a distance and with a group.
+Level: Upper and Mid-tier adventurers should be wary of this creature, fighting at a distance and with a group.

 Population: Very Rare

-These monsters are the unfortunate side effects of curses not treated.
+These monsters are the unfortunate side effects of untreated curses.
 Once sentient civilians, these cursed monsters now live outside cities and within their underbellies, always watching and waiting for warm bodies to feed on.
 They have no rhyme or reason, and cannot be cured unless they are graced by a Seraphim.

-Characteristics: Strange nocturnal beast that live in the trees.
-Once fully grown they are between 4-5feet.
-Their skin is mimic the texture and appearance of leaves and the top of their head is like that of moth wings.
+Characteristics: Strange nocturnal beasts that live in the trees.
+Once fully grown they are between 4-5 feet.
+Their skin mimics the texture and appearance of leaves and the top of their head is like that of moth wings.
 These features make it difficult to spot them between greenery.

-They are entirely carnivorous and feast upon prey smaller than themselves.
-Once their maw opens it is clear to see that these creatures do not have teeth….they devour their prey whole and, once inside mouth, they begin to dissolve as acidic saliva breaks them down for easy feasting.
-If the prey is too large they use curled claws to dig out chunks of its body before plopping it into mouth.
+Deinomoths are entirely carnivorous and feast upon prey smaller than themselves.
+They devour prey whole and, once inside their prey is inside their mouth, they begin to dissolve as acidic saliva breaks them down for easy feasting.
+If the prey is too large they use curled claws to dig out chunks of its body before plopping it into their mouth.